AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Higher Fatality Rates

-Despite being only half of all licensed drivers1, men made up 71 percent of all traffic fatalities in 2019, according to data from the National Highway Traffic Safety Administration.
-That means they’re 145 percent more likely than women to die in traffic accidents.2
+Despite being only half of all licensed drivers,1 men made up 72 percent of all traffic fatalities in 2023, according to data from the National Highway Traffic Safety Administration.
+That means they’re more than twice as likely as women to die in traffic accidents.2

 Higher DUI Rates

-Men are also more likely than women to be arrested for driving under the influence (DUI) across all age groups.
-The disparity was most prevalent for those ages 65 and older, where men are 341 percent more likely to be arrested for DUIs than women in the same age group.
+Men are more likely than women to be arrested for driving under the influence (DUI) at every age, according to the FBI’s most recent crime data.
+The gap was most prevalent for those ages 65 and older, where men are 341 percent more likely to be arrested for DUIs than women in the same age group.

 DID YOU KNOW?